bsharan/Data_Mining_Student_Project_Recommender_v1/README.md

 # 💡 Project Idea Recommender for Students of Data Mining

-This is a simple, beginner-friendly NLP project recommender built using:
+This is a simple, beginner-friendly Data Mining project recommender built using:
 - ✅ TF-IDF vectorization
 - ✅ Cosine similarity
 - ✅ Gradio UI for easy access